abno-24/videosdk-switch-relay-app/README.md

 This approach is suitable when a participant needs to fully move between rooms.

+**Note on Participant Visibility During Switching** Due to the asynchronous nature of VideoSDK events and stream teardown, a brief overlap of participant visibility may occur during **normal room switching**.
+This is expected behavior and resolves automatically once participant leave/join events are fully propagated.

 ---

 ## 🔄 Room Switching Using Media Relay